EvilZorge/slate/source/includes/_folders.md

 204 NO CONTENT
 ```

-This endpoint deletes a specific folder.
+This endpoint deletes a specific folder and all projects inside it.

 ### HTTP Request